gra-m/circle-jumper/Commentary.md

 successfully above existing obstacles.
 Just going to take a quick look.
 Fixed the scoring decided to leave the rendering of coins until it is (possibly) completely redesigned.

+## 234
+Have observed being able to move through obstacles on occasion?!
+Set currently so coins spawn above planet surface.
+Flag update is being called but is not having required effect when called.
+This is, again a debug within a system that I'm not happy with anyway == obstacle and coin spawning.